What is an Insurance Grace Period?

 There are many reasons an insurance company may cancel your policy, but among them, a cancellation for non-payment can be a real problem down the line.
 Not only will you not be insured, but other insurance companies might refuse to cover you depending on their underwriting guidelines or they might not give you a claims-free discount due to the lapse of insurance, or not offer you payment plans as a result.

-In the case of a life insurance policy, beware that if you allow your policy to be cancelled you may have to take a new medical exam and risk getting refused coverage or have to pay higher premiums if your health has changed since the first time you got the original policy.
+In the case of a life insurance policy, beware that if you allow your policy to be canceled you may have to take a new medical exam and risk getting refused coverage or have to pay higher premiums if your health has changed since the first time you got the original policy.

-With the numerous payment plans insurance companies offer you should be able to find a way to pay within the insurance grace period by discussing your payment options with your agent.
+With the numerous payment plans, insurance companies offer you should be able to find a way to pay within the insurance grace period by discussing your payment options with your agent.

-Examples of How an Insurance Grace Period May be Applied:
+Examples of How an Insurance Grace Period May be Applied

 Example 1: Keeping Open Communication With Your Agent Will Help Make Sure You Don't Miss the Grace Period